moatazsaad/msml641-project/reports/week06.md

 ## Shipped this week

 - Aligned the MVP documentation with the four first-version workload labels and updated the risk rules. (evidence: issue #15, PR #16)
-- Collected and cleaned 255 PlanetTerp reviews, created a 30-review pilot, generated LLM-assisted candidate labels, and added the merge workflow.
+- Collected and cleaned 255 PlanetTerp reviews, created a 30-review pilot, generated LLM-assisted candidate labels, and added the merge workflow.  (evidence: issue #18, PR #19)
-- Verified `risk_rules.py`, added the keyword baseline, created the TF-IDF training skeleton, and defined the training input/output schema.
+- Verified `risk_rules.py`, added the keyword baseline, created the TF-IDF training skeleton, and defined the training input/output schema. (evidence: PR #20)

 ## User / validation learning